Skip to main content

 These Docker clients all talk to the Docker daemon over HTTP.
 To create hook into Docker containers and intercept traffic, HTTP Toolkit proxies each Docker client's communication with the Docker daemon, and transforms how some API requests work.

 It does this by running a local HTTP server, and setting the DOCKER_HOST environment variable to redirect Docker daemon API traffic there.
-This server is our Docker proxy (full code here).
+This server is our Docker proxy (full code hereopens in a new tab).
 That env var is set in all intercepted terminals, and so any process started there will inherit it and talk to HTTP Toolkit's Docker proxy instead of the real Docker daemon when it wants to do something with Docker.

 The Docker proxy transforms requests in a few ways: